-“What’s it to you?”
-He says, his voice clear and concise.
+“What’s it to you?” he asks, his voice clear and concise.
 He appears to have just crossed over into the Land of the Drunks in that his appearance and language has not completely deteriorated, but he clearly doesn’t care anymore.

-“I’m friends with someone who is friends with you?”
-He says, incredulously.
+“I’m friends with someone who’s friends with you?” he asks, incredulously.

-“My stepdaughter!?”
-He asked.
+“My stepdaughter!?” he asks.
 “I haven’t seen her for years!
-It’s a shame she doesn’t even call her own mother.”
-He adds.
+It’s a shame she doesn’t even call her own mother,” he adds.
 I wonder why that is, Asshole?

 “Why do you think she wouldn’t want to speak to her mother?
 Could it have anything to do with the incident at the bonfire?”
 I ask casually.
 His eyes narrow.